-I think nobody who doesn’t know me already is ever going to find this recipe.
-There’s 1 million and 970 thousand hits for “grilled eggplants” on Google.
-With more than 2 million people out there who can grill eggplants this is probably going to be slightly redundant.
+This is what I consider a perfect and easy recipe for grilled and marinated eggplants (aubergines).
+Sadly, unless you know me already, no one is ever going to find it.
+There’s millions of hits for “grilled eggplants” on Google.
+With a multitude of people out there who can grill eggplants this post is probably going to be “slightly” redundant.

 - 1 eggplant / aubergine